Ukrainian Orthodox Church of the USA: Schism

 The act of renouncing autocephaly and entering the omophorion of the Ecumenical Patriarchate, which left the UOC-USA with no direct tie to any of the Orthodox churches in Ukraine, led to several parishes leaving the UOC-USA to enter under the omophorion of the Kyiv Patriarchate in Ukraine, although some supporters of these parishes argued that it is they who remain in the same church and that it is the hierarchy of the UOC-USA which is now in a different church.

 A lengthy lawsuit which in 1999 the UOC-USA began against one such parish, the Church of the Holy Ascension in Clifton, New Jersey, discouraged some other parishes from taking similar action.
 Although New Jersey's Appellate Division eventually sided with the parishioners of Holy Ascension against the UOC-USA and the New Jersey Supreme Court denied certification of the issue, in 2007, the Consistory of the UOC-USA filed another suit against the Church of the Holy Ascension.
 After this suit was dismissed with prejudice by the Superior Court of New Jersey in June 2008, the UOC-USA filed an appeal, but on August 19, 2009, the Appellate Division affirmed the dismissal, holding "that Holy Ascension, and not the UOC-USA, has title to the property".
 The UOC-USA again appealed to the New Jersey Supreme Court, which, on December 9, 2009, again denied certification.

 Despite the court ruling, the UOC-USA website until 2014 continued to list the Church of the Holy Ascension and several other parishes which were legally part of the UOC-KP as parishes of the UOC-USA.

 Statistics

 In 2010, the UOC of USA had a total of 22,362 congregants in 101 churches according to the U.S. religion census.

 In 2020, Pennsylvania had the most adherents and the highest adherence percentage with 22 congregations and 2,784 members, followed by New Jersey with 1,694 members.

 According to the U.S. religion census of 2020, the UOC of USA had 14,971 congregants in 89 parishes.
-It also had a regular attendee rate of 42%, which was higher than the average attendance rate for all Orthodox parishes in the United States.
+It also had a regular attendee rate of 42%.
 Maps of parishes and adherents have been published based on 2010 data.